JP Counseling & Associates, LLC

 Counseling has both benefits and risks.
 Significant benefits include better relationships, solutions to specific problems, and reductions in feelings of distress.
 Since therapy often involves discussing difficult or unpleasant aspects of life, you may also experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, or helplessness.
 Each individual’s experience is unique, and any services offered will be tailored to suit the client’s needs.

-Our first sessions will involve evaluation of your needs and motivation for counseling, as well as an evaluation of your level of comfort working with us.
+Initial sessions will involve evaluation of your needs and motivation for counseling, as well as an evaluation of your level of comfort working with JPC.
 Therapy involves a large commitment of time, money, and energy and, therefore, you should be very judicious about the therapist you select.
-If you have questions about our procedures or philosophy, we should discuss them whenever they arise.
+If you have questions about JPC procedures or philosophy, you should discuss them with us whenever they arise.

-If at any time you do not think we are a good fit to continue working together, we will be happy to help you set up a meeting with another mental health professional.
-The counseling process is voluntary and can be terminated at any time by either party via written request.
-If we decide to terminate the counseling relationship, we will do our best to explain the reasons why and to make a referral to another clinician.
-JP Counseling & Associates, LLC will consider your written revocation request as binding so long as you have satisfied all financial obligations.
+If at any time you do not think JPC is a good fit to continue working together, we will be happy to help you set up a meeting with another mental health professional.
+In most cases, the counseling process is voluntary and can be terminated at any time by either party.
+If JPC decides to terminate the counseling relationship, we will do our best to explain the reasons why and to make a referral to another clinician.

 JP Counseling & Associates, LLC reserves the right to change the practices described or terms of this Services Agreement at any time.
 If changed, you may receive a new Services Agreement electronically.

 Once an appointment session is scheduled, you will be expected to provide 24 hours advance notice of cancellation.
-If you do not follow this procedure, you will be charged $40 for the session.
+If you do not follow this procedure, or if you do not show, you will be charged $40 for the session.
 Insurance will not pay or reimburse for late cancelled or no show sessions, and you agree that payment will be your responsibility.

 Insurance companies require information about you in order to authorize or pay for services.
 This information may include a clinical diagnosis, treatment plans, or progress updates.
 By signing this Agreement, you agree that we can provide requested information to your insurance company or funding source that will pay for the service.